mirzask/cardi/content/Cardiomyopathies/Left Ventricular Non-Compaction (LVNC).md

 - LVNC is really a spectrum (compared to what was previously thought)

-Ammon's approach to managing patients with LVNC
+Ommen's approach to managing patients with LVNC
 ```mermaid
 flowchart TD
     A[LVNC] --> B(Systolic Function)